2MY-R/Ameoba-Feature-Extraction/README.md

 </p>

 ## Results
 &nbsp; The project has yielded several positive outcomes for the research team I was a part of.
 My contribution now has streamlined the process of analysing raw phase-contrast images using segmentation and feature extraction.
 Furthermore, I have expanded upon feature extraction, increasing the number of features being collected/stored by implementing SciPy.
 I have also begun utilising pandas data frames and nested dictionaries to engineer the extracted data more efficiently.
 Finally, I improved the data cleaning process to output a directory of only viable cells that can be meaningfully tracked for extended periods.
-These datasets can be used readily for research and testing going forward.
+These datasets can be used readily for research and testing going forward.<br><br>
+The combined use of the programs allows the collection of amoebas:<br><br>
+- Area
+- Speed
+- Perimeter
+- x coordinate
+- y coordinate
+- Eccentricity (How elliptical the amoeba is 1 being a circle)
+- Orientation
+- Major-axis
+- Minor-axis<br><br>
+Plots of the most relevant features can be seen in [feature_plots](feature_plots), and [Figure 4](#Figure-4) is an example of one of these plots.

 ## Discussion/Conclusion